zk23git/DevOps-Automation-Toolkit/README.md

 ## Overview

-The DevOps Automation Toolkit repository aims to streamline and simplify DevOps processes by providing ready-to-use automation solutions.
+The DevOps Automation Toolkit repository aims to streamline and simplify DevOps processes by providing re-use automation solutions.
 It serves as a valuable resource for DevOps engineers, system administrators, and developers who are involved in building, deploying, and managing software applications and infrastructure.

 ## Contents